huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 an Extended DNS Error Code (EDE) "Too Early", see
 {{reservation-of-extended-dns-error-code-too-early}}.
 * Close the connection with the error code DOQ_PROTOCOL_ERROR.

-For the zone transfer scenario, it would be possible to replay an XFR QUERY that had been sent in 0-RTT data.
-However the authentication mechanisms described in RFC9103 ("Zone transfer over TLS") will ensure that the response is not sent by the primary until the identity of the secondary has been verified i.e. the first behavior listed above.

 ## Message Sizes